Skip to main content:

 The SGSecure app launched by the Ministry of Home Affairs allows the Police and the SCDF to alert users to major emergencies such as terrorist attacks and public order incidents.
 It also allows users to inform the agencies of major incidents via text, photos or videos using mobile devices, empowering them to play a critical role in homeland security.

-Another app by SCDF, myResponder, notifies members of the public – also known as Community First Responders – of cardiac arrest and fire cases within 400m of their location, as well as the location of the nearest AEDs.
+Another app by SCDF, myResponder, notifies members of the public – also known as Community First Responders – to nearby cardiac arrest and minor fire cases, as well as the location of the nearest AEDs.
 This helps save lives by bringing together the community and agency to render assistance.

 To better serve the needs of commuters and road users beyond providing information through the LTA website, LTA’s app MyTransport.SG provides user-centric features such as a multi-modal journey planner, alerts and a host of other functions to deliver personalised travel experiences to bus and MRT users, motorists, cyclists and pedestrians.